 - The two cooling vents must be installed so as to route air from the outside to the two starter collars on the top rear corners of the fireplace.
+Secure the vents to the collars using high-temperature aluminum tape and/or sheet metal screws. - Included with the fireplace are two 10' lengths of duct and two starter collars.
+Use a connector and seal if adding more duct length. - Attach and seal both starter collars to the fireplace as shown to the right.

-Secure the vents to the collars using high-temperature aluminum tape and/or sheet metal screws. - A maximum of two 90° bends may be used on each vent.
-However, if a 180° bend is placed directly above the starter collar, one additional 90° bend may be used (see Figure 11). - The maximum distance for the cooling ducts is listed below:
+- A maximum of two 90° bends may be used on each vent.
+However, if a 180° bend is placed directly above the starter collar, one additional 90° bend may be used (see Figure 12). - The maximum distance for the cooling ducts is listed below: